WilfriedMercier/StageM2/README.md

 ./checkGalsAfter listGal _ssmooth_vel_common_clean5.0.fits -b
 ```

-will open all the galaxies listed in listGal, finishing with the extension \_ssmooth_vel_common_clean5.0.fits in a single PyQubeVis window (buffered mode).
+will open all the galaxies listed in *listGal*, finishing with the extension \_ssmooth_vel_common_clean5.0.fits in a single PyQubeVis window (buffered mode).
 In order for each galaxy to have its own window, remove -b.